mo7perez/mo7perez.github.io/bio.md

 ------------------------------------------------------
 ## About Me

-I've been in Japan for 10 years, and i love traveling here.
+I've been living in Japan for ten years now.
+I already know their language and familiar with their culture.
+I wasn’t traveling back then until I met this woman who loves to travel and do joyrides.
+Since then, we have been joyriding all over Japan to this day.

 ![ME](appleandme.JPG "Apple and Maurice")